What is a high-risk pregnancy?

 - Birth defects.

-- Problems with your baby’s brain development.
+- Problems with the fetus's brain development.

 - Neonatal intensive care unit admission for your baby.